gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-matrix-naming.md

 *   local matrix

-    when using [a scene graph](webgl-scene-graph.html) the local matrix is the matrix at any particular node on the graph before mutlipying with any other nodes.
+    when using [a scene graph](webgl-scene-graph.html) the local matrix is the matrix at any particular node on the graph before multiplying with any other nodes.